Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Simulations

 We simulate large datasets of size $N$ using an efficient spectral simulation method (see \citealp{mejia1974synthesis,cressie1993statistics}, pg.
 204; \citealp{yang2021bayesian} for more details) with the exponential covariogram with range equals to 3 and spatial domain as the unit square.
 An independent error component is included with an SNR equals to 3.
-We also enforce 1000 missing values to perform predictions.
+We also enforce 1,000 missing values to perform predictions.
 We keep this number small to focus on the computation time on training the model.
 We fit the spatial methods mentioned in \cite{heaton2019case} one by one to datasets with different sizes until we reach the crash point.
-We use the codes provided in \url{https://github.com/finnlindgren/heatoncomparison} \citep{heaton2019case}.
 In Table \ref{table:modelcrash}, we list the crash points of each method.
 We find that the methods crash at different data sizes, and LAGP scales to the largest $N$ at 20M.
 However, the proposed spatial data subset model is still able to process that much data for different values of $n$.
+We provide the \texttt{R} code that generates the 20M dimensional spatial dataset and fits the SDSM method to it on GitHub at \url{https://github.com/sudiptosaha/Spatial-Data-Subset-Model}.
+The code to implement the competing methods to the 20M observations can be found at \url{https://github.com/finnlindgren/heatoncomparison} \citep{heaton2019case}.
 In Figure \ref{fig:performance_20M}, we plot the performance of the spatial data subset model on the same 20M data.
-On the left panel, we plot the RMSE of the predictions as 1000 missing locations for different subsample sizes.
-On the right panel, we plot the total CPU time (CPU time to run the model and to make predictions) in minutes for different subsample sizes.
+On the left column, we plot the RMSE of the predictions as 1,000 missing locations for different subsample sizes.
+On the right column, we plot the total CPU time (CPU time to run the model and to make predictions) in minutes for different subsample sizes.
 We see that, not only our proposed model is able to fit a data of size 20M, it also takes less CPU time (at lower values of $n$) to run and make predictions, and shows compelling performance, whereas all the other methods crash for the same dataset.
-We emphasize that we do not throw away any of 20M observations, and simply only consider $n \ll N$ at eact step of our sampler.
-We are also able to fit our proposed model on a dataset for $N>20\text{M}$.
-We reiterate that the crash points depend on the system that is used.
-Thus, if we run the methods on a different system, the crash points will change.
-But, our proposed method does not crash for any size of dataset for an $n \ll N$ provided $N$ observations can be stored.
-To our knowledge, there is no spatial model other than our proposed spatial data subset model that is scalable to a spatial dataset of any size that can be stored.